ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/promises-chaining-fetch-example.md

 **How can we do something after the avatar has finished showing and gets removed?**

+How can we do something after the avatar has finished showing and gets removed?

+For instance, we’d like to show a form for editing that user or something else.
+As of now, there’s no way.

 HINT: To make the chain extendable, we need to return a promise that resolves when the avatar finishes showing.

 * [solution]({{site.sytws.url}}/tema2-async/exercises/promises/promise-chaining/solution.html)